 That criminal history is another crucial factor when the judge evaluates the sentencing guidelines as they relate to you.

-So, you can obviously see, there's a number of ways to get a lengthy sentence in a criminal case.
+So, you can obviously see there are a number of ways to get a lengthy sentence in a criminal case.
 They're also going to look at what you did.

 The federal government is going to file the case based on what information they have that you committed a crime.